Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

 6. Chinese Wedding Traditions

-Many of the wedding traditions practiced in China and at Chinese weddings deal with bringing good luck to the wedding while also paying honor and respect to the elders who've come before the couple.
-The color red and the double-happiness symbol are both considered auspicious and are generally threaded throughout much of a Chinese wedding as a way of bringing good luck to the wedding day.
+Many of the cultural wedding traditions practiced at Chinese weddings deal with bringing good luck to the wedding and paying honor and respect to the elders who've come before the couple.
+The color red and the double-happiness symbol are both considered auspicious and are generally threaded throughout much of a Chinese wedding as a way of bringing good luck to the celebration.

-A traditional tea ceremony typically takes place during a Chinese wedding.
-As part of this ritual,, the couple will serve tea to their parents are a sign of honor and respect.
-It is a time-honored tradition and a meaningful way for couples to thank their parents for all they've done for them.
-In return, parents generally give the couple red envelopes with money as a wedding present and a reciprocal show of appreciation.
+A traditional Chinese tea ceremony typically takes place during a wedding.
+As part of this ritual, the couple will serve tea to their parents as a sign of honor and respect.
+It's a time-honored tradition and a meaningful way for couples to thank their parents for all they've done for them.
+In return, parents usually give the couple red envelopes with money as a wedding present and a reciprocal show of appreciation.

 7. Colombian Wedding Traditions